Analyzing Amazon.com In Comparison To Competitors In Broadline Retail Industry

 With a relatively high Price to Sales ratio of 3.58, which is 2.16x the industry average, the stock might be considered overvalued based on sales performance.

-With a Return on Equity (ROE) of 6.19% that is 1.15% below the industry average, it appears that the company exhibits potential inefficiency in utilizing equity to generate profits.
+The Return on Equity (ROE) of 6.19% is 1.15% below the industry average, suggesting potential inefficiency in utilizing equity to generate profits.

-The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.08 Billion, which is 4.59x above the industry average, indicating stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.08 Billion, which is 4.59x above the industry average, implying stronger profitability and robust cash flow generation.

-With higher gross profit of $31.0 Billion, which indicates 2.15x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.
+Compared to its industry, the company has higher gross profit of $31.0 Billion, which indicates 2.15x above the industry average, indicating stronger profitability and higher earnings from its core operations.

-With a revenue growth of 11.04%, which surpasses the industry average of 7.95%, the company is demonstrating robust sales expansion and gaining market share.
+The company's revenue growth of 11.04% exceeds the industry average of 7.95%, indicating strong sales performance and market outperformance.

 Debt To Equity Ratio